Banner with drawing of city, coastal landscape and dragonfly

 Botanical Turn

-This intervention aims to strengthen the relationship between botanical gardens and their city, spatially, culturally and through practices, by engaging leadership and experts at botanical gardens, and their city planning community.
-Starting in Lisbon, Portugal.
+This intervention aims to strengthen the relationship between botanical gardens and their city, spatially, culturally and through practices, by engaging leadership and experts at botanical gardens, city planners, architects, landscape architects and designers.
+From Lisbon (Portugal), we travel to Cagliari (Italy) and Lima (Peru).

 River and greens